acoli-repo/acoli-dicts/experimental/xdxf/readme.txt

 5) Heuristic sense (gloss) splitting at [\n,], if no [,()] is contained.
 If the latter, all is preserved as rdfs:comment of the lexical entry rather than as a sense.

 6) XDXF remains in experimental until a converter for the logical format has been developed (if any data can be found) and a data quality check has been performed.

+Acknowledgements:

+Project "Linked Open Dictionaries" (LiODi), funded as an independent research group in the eHumanities programme of the German Federal Ministry of Education and Science (BMBF, 2015-2020).